 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
 You can call us at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section B on page 156 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf.
+Your call will be returned within the next business day.
+Include your name, contact information, and information about the claim. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
+You can also have a lawyer act on your behalf. - Read Section B on page 155 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you paid for a drug that you think should be covered, read Chapter 7, Section A, page 122 of this handbook.
+Chapter 7 tells how to call Member Services or send us the paperwork that asks us to cover the drug.